 Where will DJ Ice Box be relocated as well?

-We are thrilled to inform everyone that DJ Ice Box will still be playing at The Breakers Resort and will be relocated to another spot on property.
-This location will be determined in a few months, when demolition is completed, to ensure that he is easily accessible for all guests to enjoy.
+We are thrilled to inform everyone that DJ Ice Box will still be playing at The Breakers Resort and his DJ booth has been relocated to the lawn outside the all new waterpark in The Cove!

 The Breakers Resort appreciates your understanding during our continuing efforts to offer the best vacation experience on the Myrtle Beach oceanfront.
 Visitors can still enjoy all the great accommodations at our Palms, Paradise, Sailfish and Dunes buildings.